-In addition to their speed, armor and field of fire, airplanes have one or more traits that give them unique abilities.
+In addition to their speed, armor and shooting range, aircraft have one or more traits that give them an ability.

-FIGHTER: Can perform the Split-S maneuver.

-LEVEL BOMBER: Can drop a bomb.

-DIVE BOMBER: Can drop a dive bomb.
+FIGHTER: Can perform the Split-S maneuver.LEVEL BOMBER: Can drop a bomb.DIVE BOMBER: Can drop a dive bomb.